 To provide a creatively engaging and meaningful programme of study that will equip students for post-University life in a fluctuating landscape in which graduates need to respond creatively to career opportunities.

-Knowledge and understanding of the behaviours, actions and mind-set associated with entrepreneurial practices and effective management of business ventures are developed at all 3 levels as follows:
+Knowledge and understanding of the behaviours, actions and mind-set associated with entrepreneurial practices and effective management of business ventures are developed at the next 3 levels of study as follows: